softwarefactory-project/DLRN/doc/source/installation.rst

 * ``fallback_to_master`` defines the fallback behavior when cloning Git repositories.

-  * With the default value of 1, DLRN will fall back to the ``master`` branch for source repositories if the configured branch cannot be found, and ``rpm-master`` for distgit repositories.
+  * if dlrn fails to clone the branch defined in source dlrn parameter, it tries to clone tag <release>-eol if it exists.
+If it does not, it checks the fallback_to_master parameter.
+With the default value of 1, DLRN will fall back to the ``master`` or ``main`` branch.
-  * If the value is 0, there will be no fallback, so if the configured branch does not exist an error message will be displayed, and the project will be ignored when deciding which packages need to be built.
+  * if dlrn fails to clone a branch named ``<name>-rdo``, it assumes it is a distgit and will try to fallback to ``rpm-master`` if parameter fallback_to_master is set to 1.
+  * If dlrn fails to checkout a branch different to the one defined in source parameter and the name does not ends with ``-rdo``, it will fail to build.

 * ``nonfallback_branches`` defines a list of regular expressions of branches for source and distgit repositories that should never fall back to other branches,